The Long Run (album): Personnel

-Long Run Leftovers
+Leftover tracks

 It appears that several more songs were submitted for The Long Run, but did not make it.
-Some of these are included in the collection Selected Works: 1972–1999, with the title “Long Run Leftovers”, though in a barely recognizable form.
-Joe Walsh later resurrected two of them, which surfaced on his solo albums: “Rivers (of the Hidden Funk)” on There Goes the Neighborhood (1981) and “I Told You So” on You Bought It, You Name It (1983).
+Some of these are included in the collection Selected Works: 1972–1999, with the title "Long Run Leftovers", though in a barely recognizable form.
+Joe Walsh later resurrected two of them, which surfaced on his solo albums: "Rivers (of the Hidden Funk)" on There Goes the Neighborhood (1981) and "I Told You So" on You Bought It, You Name It (1983).
 The music of both of them appear to have been written by Don Felder, with lyrics by Walsh.
 Felder is also credited for playing guitar on both songs.